 6. Role Rotation

 When you’re in the middle of CPR efforts, it’s important to keep the energy up and the performance strong.
 That’s where role rotation comes in.
 Every couple of minutes, switch up who’s doing what.
 This way, everyone stays fresh and focused, and there’s always someone ready to jump in with full energy.
-The team needs to keep the momentum going and ensure those chest compressions never miss a beat.
-So, when you’re on the team, be ready to switch it up and keep the rhythm going strong to achieve a high-chest compression fraction.
+The team members need to keep the momentum going and ensure those chest compressions never miss a beat.
+So, when you’re on the team, be ready to switch it up and keep the rhythm going strong to perform high chest compression fraction.

 7. Regular CPR Training and Practice

 It is essential to stay updated with your CPR skills.
-That means you must keep up with your training and practice sessions to sharpen your knowledge and techniques when needed.
+That means you must keep up with your training and practice sessions to sharpen your knowledge and life-saving techniques when needed.
 So, make sure to attend your CPR training sessions regularly.
-Such regular training can help you to come up with solutions when there are different scenarios.
-It will help you to jump into action, be confident, and be ready to deliver high-quality CPR.
+Whether it’s traditional CPR or techniques like Hands-Only CPR in certain situations, regular training ensures you’re prepared to adapt to different scenarios.
+This preparation will help you jump into action confidently and deliver high-quality CPR when it matters most.

 8. Use of Feedback Devices